Multi-asset return risk measures: Additions to the empirical study

 Each $L^\gamma$-norm is a RRM.
 As mentioned in Example 3 in~\cite{Return}, the corresponding monetary risk measure is the entropic risk measure.
 Hence, we now aim to compare the performance of the MARRM based on the $L^\gamma$-norm and the MARM based on the entropic risk measure.
 More precisely, the MARM deems a random variable $Y$ acceptable if $\log(\E[\exp(\gamma Y)])\leq 0$.
-Parameter $\gamma>0$ is the same as for the $L^\gamma$-norm.
+The parameter $\gamma>0$ is the same as for the $L^\gamma$-norm.
 Speaking from the perspective of expected utility, where the entropic risk measure arises as certainty equivalent, $\gamma>0$ is the parameter of absolute risk aversion.

+To ensure a finite expectation in case of the entropic risk measure, we use a light-tailed distribution for $X$, namely an exponential distribution with mean $\frac{1}{r}$ and $r>0$.
+The acceptability criterion in case of the MARM for initial capital $x_0$ and a portfolio process $\pi$ is then given as $\log(\E[\exp(\gamma (X-X^{x_0,\pi}_T))])\leq 0$, which is equivalent to $\log\left(\tfrac{r}{r-\gamma}\right) + \log(\E[\exp(-\gamma X^{x_0,\pi}_T)])\leq 0.$ The summand $\log(\E[\exp(-\gamma X^{x_0,\pi}_T)])$ is obtained by Monte Carlo simulation.
+Further, we see that it is only meaningful for $r>\gamma$ and therefore, we set $r = 4$.
+This is a sufficiently large value to illustrate the effect of the approach for different values of the level $\gamma$.
 On the left-hand side in Figure~\ref{fig:norm}, we plot the MARRM and the MARM for different levels of $\gamma$.
-The MARM function for values of $\gamma$ greater than $2$ looks strictly concave.
-The MARRM function looks linear for levels above $5$.
-In contrast to the ARaR/ES-case, we see on the right-hand side in Figure~\ref{fig:norm} that the difference between MARRM and MARM is significant.
-So, here it is important which risk measure an agent chooses, because the deviations for some levels are above $40\%$.
-In particular, in this example it is not possible to use the MARRM as an approximation for the MARM.
+The MARM function for values of $\gamma$ greater than $1.5$ looks strictly convex.
+The MARRM function looks linear.
+As for the ARaR/ES-case, we see on the right-hand side in Figure~\ref{fig:norm} that the difference between MARRM and MARM is significant.
+So, in this example it is important which risk measure an agent chooses, because the deviations for some levels are above $30\%$.

-In Figure~\ref{fig:portfolio_norm}, we illustrate the underlying optimal portfolio processes.
-In case of the MARRM, we need a level of approximately 10 to avoid a short position in the bank account.
-But, this is a large level that does not offer a reliable interpretation.
-As already mentioned, the third or fourth moment characterize the skewness and the kurtosis.
-But the usage of larger levels $\gamma$ is questionable.
-The level for the MARM at which we avoid short positions is much smaller.
-In contrast to the VaR/VaR- and the ARaR/ES-case, the proportions invested into the stocks seem to converge towards zero.